My Location - 2025 - Whispering Skies Observatory

 • It is based on a Pole Barn design using Engineered Perma-Columns

-• It has a poured slab flour
+• It has a poured slab floor

 • A SkyRoof Motor and Control system by Interactive Astronomy powers the roof.

-• The Ethernet Lines act as a hardwired back haul network for the Mesh Router mounted in the observatory.
+• The Ethernet Lines act as a hardwired backhaul network for the Mesh Router mounted in the observatory.

 • Power has been run to: